TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Get ALL your favorite magazines from TimeInc. today.

-Shop Magazines: Star Wars™ Shop Star Wars: Download and Get Shopping
+Shop Magazines: Star Wars™ Shop Star Wars: Free Shipping on $25 or More

-Find and save your faves.
-Save coupons on your phone.
-Quick scan in-store product lookup.
+When you download the App by July 5!

-Check out the app Download on the App Store Get it on Google play
+Check out the App Download on the App Store Get it on Google play

 Recommendations Discover handpicked items we think you'll love. sign in